-In 2019 there will be two Flying Finn Future Star Awards
+In 2020 there is one Flying Finn Future Star Award

 - This award is sponsored by M-Sport, Pirelli and AKK.